openleanchain/GenAI-101-Beyond-Chatbot/README.md

 ```

-**Important:** The HTML/JS files are **teaching aids** for live demos.
+**Important:** The src files are **teaching aids** for live demos.
 Participants are **not** expected to install or deploy an application.

 ---

 ## How to Use This Repo

+- **Learners:** Go to the [Online Training](https://ricebot.pythonanywhere.com/bcamp/)
-- **Learners:** Start with `/exercises` and follow your facilitator’s prompts.
-When used in class, the instructor may open the HTML pages directly in a browser to demonstrate ideas.
+ and follow each section’s step by step guide and exercises.
+Use the REPL only to access resources.
+In instructor led sessions, your facilitator will open the same HTML pages in a browser and guide you in real time.
 - **Facilitators:** coming soon.

 ---